-The nice thing about our hotel is that it had a full size kitchen so we ate some easy meals there to save money.
+The nice thing about our hotel is that it had a full-size kitchen so we ate some easy meals there to save money.
 We ate at some great restaurants, too.
-Mostly child-friendly places, but I’ve included a few for date night options based on readers recommendations.
+Mostly child-friendly places, but I’ve included a few date night options based on readers’ recommendations.

 We preferred eating at restaurants with patios so we could enjoy the cute little town even more!

-Secret Stash Pizza – salad bar and the special pizza with figs was amazing!
+Secret Stash Pizza – salad bar and the special pizza with figs were amazing!

 Pitas in Paradise – Wait and pounce for an outside table to enjoy people watching

 McGill’s – for breakfast (Paradise was also recommended)

 Ginger Cafe – go early for a table outside

 Brick Oven Pizzeria – We didn’t go here but looked like another fun outside patio place.

 Teocalli Tamale – Order the counter place that’s easy for lunch.